sph-mn/sph-sp/other/documentation/manual.md

 ## events
 * sp_event_t variables must be declared with sp_declare_event or initialized with sp_event_set_null unless they are overwritten with other events
-* event.f and event.free are custom functions
+* event.generate, event.free and event.prepare are custom functions
 * event.state is for custom data that will be available to the functions during the duration of the event
-* event.f by default receive part of the block passed to sp_seq, where they are supposed to sum to, that means, they add to the output block instead of overwriting it
+* event.generate by default receive part of the block passed to sp_seq, where they are supposed to sum to, that means, they add to the output block instead of overwriting it
 * event parameters can be modulated by the same data by sharing data from a parent context
+* event.prepare is called before the event is to be rendered and, with groups, allows to build a nested composition where resources are allocated on demand
-* the core events (wave-event, noise-event, etc) can handle any number of channels
+* the standard events (wave-event, noise-event, etc) accept channel configuration for muting channels, differing amplitudes and delays between channels

 ## custom events
 * define a struct for use as the event state if needed